B-dev-tech/How-to-open-minecraft-server-on-phone/README.md

-ได้เลย! ผมปรับให้เป็น ภาษาอังกฤษ อ่านง่าย พร้อมใส่อีโมจ 😎

----

-How to Open a Minecraft Server on Your Phone 📱⛏️
+#How to Open a Minecraft Server on Your Phone 📱⛏️

 1. Install Termux 📝
 Download the Termux app from Play Store.